Rosh-2/Rosh-2/README.md

 ## 🚀 About Me

-🎓 Final Year B.Tech Student in AI & Data Science at Muthoot Institute of Technology and Science
+🎓 B.Tech Graduate in Artificial Intelligence and Data Science

 🤖 AI Engineer focused on:
 - Large Language Models (LLMs)